hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 }
 ```

-From you console now you serve your component.
-BrowserSync will automatically open the browser to port is launches on:
+The new command will serve your component to preview, and BrowserSync will automatically open the browser to port is
+launches on automatically for you.

 ```bash
 npm start